tiborsimon/simple-input-parser/README.md

 #### Bulk mode

-Bulk mode offers your users to pass in the keys at once, and than list the values in the given order.
+Bulk mode allows your users to pass in the keys at once, and than list the values in the given order.
 White spaces between the keys are optional. __Simple Input Parse__ can handle the keys without white spaces as well.

 ```
 ssin('A f L fs phi', 2, 440, 0.8, 48e3, 45)
 ssin('AfLfsphi', 2, 440, 0.8, 48e3, 45)
 ```

+Aha, you may think that without spaces Simple Input Parser can be confused by passing ambiguous key names in it.
+Sadly, it can handle them happily :)

 #### Flag mode